developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	</BackgroundOnHomeKeyPressed>

 ### ClearWebData
 **Applies only to Android devices running KitKat or higher**.
-Determines whether WebView data stored by the EB app will be erased when app returns to the foreground after the device HOME key is pressed.
+Determines whether WebView data stored by the app will be erased when app returns to the foreground after the device HOME key is pressed.
 Disabled by default.
 See [NavigateToHomePage](#navigatetohomepage).

 **Possible Values**: